MaxPhal/nnUNet4SoilXrayCT/README.md

 ````

 # Philosopy
 The codes presented here and this repository were written asumming (almost) no prerequisite programming experience of the user.
-We will go fully in detail into every aspects of image processing, from install basics to tapping into the resources of high performance computing cluster.
-We aimed to develop python scripts which are flexible in the sense that mainly file paths have to be adjusted by you.
-In many cases, these filepaths are given from the terminal (with so called "flags") so that you won´t have to open the scripts.
-In only a few occasions will you have to actually modifiy hyperparameters within a script.
+Together, we will go in detail into many aspects of image processing, from installing plugins to tapping into the resources of high performance computing (HPC)cluster.
+We aimed write codes which are flexible so that only file paths have to be adjusted by you.
+In many cases, these filepaths are given from the terminal (with so called "flags") so that you won´t even have to edit the scripts.
+In only a few occasions you will have to actually modifiy hyperparameters within a script.

 We hope that this philosophy of programming will help get many X-ray CT enthousiasts onto the deep learning boat.

-We hope you will find this repository helpful!
-We wish a you a lot of fun working with nnUNet :).
+We also hope you will find this repository helpful and we wish you a lot of fun working with nnUNet :).
 Feel free to contact us if you want to share your experience using nnUNet on your X-ray CT images of soil samples.

 # Nomenclature
-Before getting down to business, let´s define a few terms to avoid any confusion.
+Before getting down to business, let´s define a few terms to avoid any potential confusion.
 - Dataset: Collection of all images and annotation
 - Image: one single (.tif, .mha or .nii.gz) file which contains the grayscale values
 - Class: a category present in the images, e.g., for instance "roots", "soil matrix" or "biopores"
 - Label: the specific value assigned in the segmentation mask, e.g., 1 = Roots; 2= Soil matrix; 3 = Biopores
-- Annotation: one single (.tif, .mha or .nii.gz) file which contains the labelled classes - Created by you
+- Annotation: one single (.tif, .mha or .nii.gz) file which contains the labelled classes - Created by ythe user (you!)
 - Prediction: one single (.tif, .mha or .nii.gz) file which contains the labelled classes - Created by nnUNet
-- Mask: a separate image that defines which pixels belong to specific classes (or labels).
+- Mask: a separate image that defines which voxels belong to specific classes (or labels).
 Masks can be binary if only background and foregound are of intestest or grayscale for multiclass segmentation.
 Essentially, an annotation file is also a mask and both words can be used interchangeably in this documentation.
+- Image crops: refers to an image that was cropped from a bigger image (in terms of size).
+"Subvolumes" or "cutouts" are synonims of "image crops".

 # Workflow
 Our workflow includes several crucial steps such as image annotation, conversion, preprocessing, model training, inference and analysis of the output data (Figure 1).
 The workflow was mainly developed in a Python environment.
 It uses several scripts (steps in italic font on figure 1) which create annotations and convert the images to nnUNet-friendly formats, before processing using the native nnUNet pipeline (steps in bold font on figure 1).